fabhed/validator-endpoint/README.md

 # **Bittensor Validator Endpoint**

-### Query the Bittensor network via an API <!-- omit in toc -->
+### Prompt the Bittensor network via an API <!-- omit in toc -->

 [Documentation](./docs)

 </div>

-The Bittensor validator endpoint lets validators easily host a API for other services to querying the Bittensor network through their validator.
+Allow validators to easily host an API for other services to prompt the Bittensor network through their validator.

 ## Features